oatlog/oatlog/doc/planning_report/main.typ

 E-graphs are not a new concept and have been used to perform program verification and in proof assistants @oldegraph.

-=== Wost-case optimal joins (2012 @optimaljoin)

-#todo[swap order with equality saturation]

-A worst-case optimal join has time complexity $O("max possible output tuples")$ given the input size and query @optimaljoin.
-It has been shown that it is not possible to get a worst-case optimal join from just binary joins, so a new algorithm is needed @optimaljoin.
-There is a worst-case optimal join algorithm called generic join.
-For any variable ordering, it recursively finds the value for a variable, one at a time.
-As far as we can tell, implementing this is quite straightforward, and it is also used in egglog @relationalematching.
-However, generic join performs worse in practice for some queries where it has a bad constant factor.
-Free join @freejoin1 @freejoin2 is a newly developed (2023) algorithm that unifies binary and generic joins.

 === Equality saturation (2009 @equalitysaturation)